 Treatment for Severe Infections:

-A doctor may recommend stronger therapy if a patient has a severe or ongoing yeast infection that does not get improved with over-the-counter drugs.
+A doctor may recommend more robust therapy if a patient has a severe or ongoing yeast infection that is not improved with over-the-counter drugs.

 Among the prescription drugs for anal yeast infections are: